AshwinSundar/ashwinsundar/drafts/intro-to-vim.md

 | gg | Places cursor at the start of the first line of the file
 | G | Places cursor at the start of the last line of the file

 ## Modification

-It might sound strange, but all of the commands below are entered while in Normal Mode, not Insert Mode.
-That is because if you are in Insert Mode and type a command such as `dd`, it will just modify the file at the current cursor location to insert the characters dd.
+All of the following commands can be accessed while in Normal Mode.

 | Command | Description |
 |---------|-------------|